saisuvanth/Edutube/README.md

-# Hackoverflow
-Project for Hackathon

-1. Team details:
-    - Ashwani Kumar
-    - Vedantam Sai Suvanth
-    - Tejas Ajay Parse

-2. Topic: Edu Tube Api
+# Edu Tube Api

-3. Motive:
-    - Now a days lot of youth complains themselves that they open youtube for reading purpose but after watching 5-6 min they get distraction by youtube recommendation and waste at least 3-4 hrs a day.
-And curse themselves for distraction.
-      We tried to make edu tube api which will only give educational youtube video so that youths can save there time and progress.

-4. Pre-Requisite:
-    - Postman

-5. Steps To Run:
+### How To use:
    - Copy and paste the api and in postman with GET request
    - Enter whatever you want to search
    - After clicking the send button the result will show only filtered youtube content
    - With only educational videos
    - We are bulding website for this

 # Prerequisites